CountZES: Counting via Zero-Shot Exemplar Selection: Related Work

 \section{Related Work}

 To eliminate the dependence on manually annotated exemplars in FSOC methods~\cite{lu2018class,ranjan2021learning,liu2022countr,djukic2023low,he2024few}, Xu \textit{et al.}~\cite{xu2023zero} introduce the ZOC task, which estimates object counts from a class name by employing a text-conditioned variational autoencoder (VAE) that synthesizes visual exemplars through patch–prototype pseudo-labels.
 However, the arbitrary selection of patches hinders precise object delineation, thereby degrading exemplar quality.
 Subsequent works~\cite{jiang2023clip, kang2024vlcounter, amini2023open} leverage image–text alignment to model object–class correlations without relying on visual exemplars, enhancing scalability but often failing to preserve structural detail for irregularly shaped objects.
-Detection-driven approaches such as DAVE~\cite{pelhan2024dave} adopt a detect-and-verify pipeline but bias toward majority-class counts.
-Recent VLM-based frameworks like PseCo~\cite{huang2024point} employs a three-stage point, segment and count design integrating SAM for segmentation and CLIP for verification, while GeCo~\cite{pelhan2024novel} unifies detection, segmentation, and counting with a single-stage dense query encoder–decoder architecture.
-VA-Count~\cite{zhu2024zero} instead leverages GroundingDINO for text-guided detection and performs a simple logits-based exemplar selection (top-3), yielding limited exemplar diversity and relying on DINO’s initial proposals (often multi-instance boxes).
-Our CountZES explicitly handles the challenge of limited or no single instance boxes coming from the detector and progressive multi-stage exemplar selection offers a natural diversity in the exemplar set.
-Finally, T2ICount~\cite{qian2025t2icount} exploits text-to-image diffusion priors for open-world counting but may exhibit dataset bias due to training.
-In contrast, our CountZES being training-free demonstrates superior generalization ability.
+Detection-driven approaches such as DAVE~\cite{pelhan2024dave} adopt a detect-and-verify pipeline but bias toward majority-class counts~\cite{qian2025t2icount}.
+Recent VLM-based frameworks like PseCo~\cite{huang2024point} employs a three-stage point, segment and count design integrating SAM~\cite{kirillov2023segment} for segmentation and CLIP~\cite{radford2021learning} for verification, while GeCo~\cite{pelhan2024novel} unifies detection, segmentation, and counting with a single-stage dense query encoder–decoder architecture.
+VA-Count~\cite{zhu2024zero} instead leverages GroundingDINO for text-guided detection and performs a simple logits-based exemplar selection, yielding limited exemplar diversity and relying on DINO’s initial proposals (often multi-instance boxes).
+Our CountZES explicitly handles the challenge of limited or no single instance boxes coming from the detector and multi-stage exemplar selection under semantic, statistical, and feature-level priors results in diverse exemplars.
+Finally, T2ICount~\cite{qian2025t2icount} exploits text-to-image diffusion priors for open-world counting but exhibits limited cross-domain generalization due to dataset-specific ZOC optimization (Fig.~\ref{fig:teaser}, right).
+In contrast, our CountZES being inference-only demonstrates superior generalization.
+Among the inference-only approaches TFOC~\cite{shi2024training}, TFCAC~\cite{lin2025simple}, and OmniCount~\cite{mondal2025omnicount} formulate counting as a segmentation problem but are constrained by the limited performance of SAM as it lacks semantic awareness~\cite{ma2023can}.
+Recently, SAM3~\cite{carion2025sam} introduced the promptable concept segmentation task, enabling segmentation of all instances of a visual concept specified via text or exemplar prompt.
+While this extends SAM to open-vocabulary settings, we observe that in a purely text-driven zero-shot setup, SAM3 struggles in dense and crowded scenes where instance-level discrimination is critical for counting.
+In contrast, CountZES explicitly addresses dense counting scenarios through exemplar-driven density estimation, selecting diverse and reliable exemplars via a multi-stage pipeline.